-The key concept to understand when it comes to the length of time to immobilize anterior glenohumeral dislocations is to take advantage of the stiffness that develops over time.
-For this reason, our experts recommend immobilization in a sling for 3 weeks for all patients (as opposed to a proximal humerus fracture, which usually requires early range of motion exercises as early as 1 week to prevent adhesive capsulitis -‘frozen shoulder’- or chronic stiffness, for dislocations, one wants to take advantage of the stiffness that develops over time to help stabilize the joint).
+Although controversial, a key concept to understand when it comes to the length of time to immobilize anterior glenohumeral dislocations is to take advantage of the stiffness that develops over time.
+For this reason, our experts recommend immobilization in a sling for 3 weeks for young patients (as opposed to a proximal humerus fracture, which usually requires early range of motion exercises as early as 1 week to prevent adhesive capsulitis -‘frozen shoulder’- or chronic stiffness, for dislocations, one wants to take advantage of the stiffness that develops over time to help stabilize the joint).

 Pearl: Age is inversely proportional to risk of recurrence. < 30 years old have a 50%- 64% risk of recurrent dislocation and this risk decreases with age.

 In part 2 of this podcast on shoulder injuries we discuss fractures and delve into the list of occult injuries to x-ray

 References for Commonly Missed or Mismanaged Shoulder Injuries – Approach and Glenohumeral Shoulder Dislocations

 - Guly H. Diagnostic errors in an accident and emergency department.
 Emerg Med J 2001;18(4):263–9.

 - Robinson CM, Seah M, Akhtar MA.
 The epidemiology, risk of recurrence, and functional outcome after an acute traumatic posterior dislocation of the shoulder.
 J Bone Joint Surg Am 2011;93:1605–13.